All tours on this holiday have now departed. Future departure dates will be confirmed in due course.

 Day 1: Fly from London Heathrow to Chicago and transfer by coach to your hotel for a four-night stay on bed and buffet breakfast basis.
 Afternoon orientation city tour and river cruise before dinner at a local restaurant.

-Day 2: Full day to explore the art and architecture of Chicago
+Day 2: Full day art and architecture of Chicago.

-Day 6: Full day at Taliesin, Spring Green and the First Jacobs House at Usonia.
+Day 6: Wright’s Taliesin Estate, Spring Green and the First Jacobs House at Usonia.

-We will have a comprehensive tour of the Taliesin estate where Wright lived and worked and where he established the Taliesin Foundation to train architects.
+First on the agenda today is Wright’s Taliesin estate where Wright lived and worked and where he established the Taliesin Foundation to train architects.
 The visit will include the Hillside studio, theatre, house, Windmill Tower and much more, including refreshments on Wright’s personal terrace.
 Comfortable shoes are essential for this visit as there is a large amount of walking (approx. two miles) with few rest stop opportunities.
 This afternoon we return to Madison to visit the First Jacobs House (1937).

-Day 11: Transfer to the airport for return overnight flight to London Heathrow via Washington.
+Day 11: Transfer to the airport for return overnight flight to London Heathrow.

 Day 12: Arrive London Heathrow.